How to Adopt a Cat in Calgary

 Each rescue has their own application form.
 Common questions:

-Most rescues will call within 1-3 days to ask follow-up questions, then arrange to meet the cat — at the foster home, the shelter, or sometimes at PetSmart adoption events.
-Bring everyone in your household to meet the cat (especially kids and other family members).
+Most rescues will call within 1 to 3 days to ask follow-up questions, then arrange to meet the cat.
+Meetings happen at the foster home, the shelter, or sometimes at PetSmart adoption events.
+Bring everyone in your household to meet the cat, especially kids and other family members.
 Bring your existing dog if you have one and the rescue allows it.

-If multiple applicants are interested in the same cat, the rescue picks the best match — not necessarily first-come, first-served.
-If you don't get the first cat you applied for, that's common.
+If multiple applicants are interested in the same cat, the rescue picks the best match.
+It is not strictly first-come, first-served.
+Not getting the first cat you applied for is common.
 Apply for others.

 Step 5: Adoption costs

-What's included: spay/neuter (almost always done before adoption), vaccinations (FVRCP and rabies), microchip, FIV/FeLV testing, deworming, and a starter health record.
-This package would cost $400-700 from a vet directly, so even a $250 adoption fee is a strong value.
+What's typically included: spay or neuter (almost always done before adoption), vaccinations such as FVRCP and rabies, microchip, FIV/FeLV testing, deworming, and a starter health record.
+The American Association of Feline Practitioners recommends core vaccinations and FIV/FeLV testing for all newly adopted cats.
+This bundle would cost roughly $400 to $700 if done with a vet directly, so even a $250 adoption fee is a strong value.

-See our full cat adoption costs guide for first-year and ongoing expenses.
+See our full cat adoption costs guide for first-year and ongoing expenses, and our FIV positive cats guide if you are considering a special-needs adoption.

-The biggest mistake new cat adopters make is expecting the cat to be friendly and active immediately.
+The biggest mistake new cat adopters make is expecting the cat to be friendly and active right away.
 Most cats hide for days.
-Use the 3-3-3 rule:
+Cornell Feline Health Center notes that new-home stress is normal and behaviour can change for weeks.
+Use the 3-3-3 rule as your baseline.

 First 3 days: decompression